G2SMM/G2SC/GSCodeBERT/readme.md

 pip install transformers
 pip install more_itertools
 ```
+## Usage

+   ### Data Preparation
+  We provide a small dummy dataset for quick deployment in root path.
+  To train and test our model:

+  1) Download and unzip real dataset from [Google Drive](https://drive.google.com/file/d/1Vxv4CfojRA2v-Gb5UT8G8JhtG0Lol4gD/view?usp=sharing)

+  2) Replace each file in the rar file with the corresponding real file.

 ## Data Process

 - The dataset is randomly shuffled, the proportion of training set, validation set and test set is 8:1:1.